sanaazizuk/london-property-market-analysis/README.md

 - Connecting a data pattern to real world policy, matching three transaction volume spikes to dated UK stamp duty changes, and confirming a price anomaly through two independent routes
 - Not trusting a default, identifying that Tableau's automatic forecast had selected a model with no trend component, correcting it, and reporting honestly that the corrected model still carries low confidence
 - SQL query writing across aggregation, subqueries, and window functions, including `PERCENT_RANK()` to construct a median in a database with no native median function, `LAG()` for year on year change, and `RANK()` for borough level ordering
+- Building reusable SQL views as a deliberate architecture choice, so the dashboard connects to clean pre aggregated tables rather than to over a million raw rows
 - Dashboard design discipline, including a non zero baseline where zero would flatten the trend, consistent naming and number formatting across every panel, and stating the scope of a filtered comparison in the panel title rather than hiding it

 ---